 - LEAs provide timely and meaningful consultation with each private school located within their district's boundaries, by requiring LEAs to upload an affirmation of consultation to their WISEgrants application.
-WISEgrants will not let LEAs complete their application without this documentation. - The proportional share is calculated in WISEgrants based on enrollment data certified by the LEA in WISEgrants.
+WISEgrants will not let LEAs complete their application without acceptable documentation. - The proportional share is calculated in WISEgrants based on enrollment data certified by the LEA in WISEgrants.

-- Budget items for services are reasonable and necessary, and align with the intent and purpose of the specific grant. - LEAs are providing services by periodically reviewing budget and claim data.
+- Budget items for services are reasonable and necessary, and align with the intent and purpose of the specific grant. - LEAs provide services by periodically reviewing budget and claim data.
 DPI will reach out to all LEAs that are not claiming funds for equitable participation to discuss options and provide support if there are challenges to providing services.

-LEAs are required to submit an Affirmation of Consultation with Private School Officials form for every private school located within its boundaries in WISEgrants.
+LEAs are required to submit an Affirmation of Consultation with Private School Officials form for every private school located within its boundaries, in WISEgrants.
 The Affirmation of Consultation form serves as official verification that consultation occurred between an LEA and private school and indicates whether or not a private school wishes to participate and receive services under each of the Title grants.
 In order to ensure alignment with consultation requirements, the form includes all of the following sections: General Information, Required Consultation Topics, Uses of Funds, Participation in Services, Private School Verification, and LEA Verification.

-Once the Affirmation of Consultation form is signed by representatives from the LEA and private school, DPI requires the LEA to upload the form in WISEgrants.
-Since WISEgrants also houses the grant application, including budgets and claims, DPI is able to ensure the LEA has submitted an affirmation for every private school located in its boundaries prior to being able to submit their grant applications.
+Once the Affirmation of Consultation form is completed and signed by both the LEA and private school officials, the LEA is required to upload the form in WISEgrants.
+DPI staff will review each form to ensure it is completed properly.
+Once the LEA has submitted an acceptable affirmation form for every private school located within its boundaries, the LEA will be able to access and complete the rest of their ESEA grant applications.
 This ensures that a plan for services in a private school wishing to participate under a grant, has been developed and agreed upon prior to the LEA budgeting and claiming any grant funds; and therefore, that the LEA has met consultation requirements.